Probiotics for Horses: Gut Health, Digestion, and Performance

 3. Hindgut Imbalance

-When hindgut fermentation becomes unstable, fiber digestion becomes less efficient.
-This may result in digestive inconsistency, changes in manure quality, and lower feed efficiency.
-Hindgut imbalance is one of the most important underlying concepts behind recurring loose manure in horses.
+When fermentation becomes unstable, fiber digestion becomes less efficient.
+This leads to changes in manure quality, digestive consistency, and feed efficiency.

 4. High-Starch or Poorly Balanced Diets